Steven Seagal: Personal life

+Controversies

 Allegations and lawsuits

-Early 1990s

 In May 1991 (during the filming of Out for Justice), Warner Bros. employees Raenne Malone, Nicole Selinger, and Christine Keeve accused Seagal of sexual harassment.
 In return for remaining silent, Malone and another woman received around $50,000 each in an out-of-court settlement.
-Around the same time, at least four actresses claimed that Seagal had made sexual advances, typically during late-night "casting sessions".

-In another incident, Jenny McCarthy claimed that Seagal asked her to undress during an audition for Under Siege 2.
+Around the same time, at least four actresses said that Seagal had made sexual advances, typically during late-night "casting sessions".
+In another incident, Jenny McCarthy said that Seagal asked her to undress during an audition for Under Siege 2: Dark Territory.

-1995 lawsuit

 In 1995, Seagal was charged with employment discrimination, sexual harassment, and breach of contract.
 Cheryl Shuman filed a case against Seagal, accusing him of threatening and beating her during the filming of On Deadly Ground.
 In August 1995, Los Angeles Superior Court Judge Hiroshi Fujisaki dismissed the case, calling the claims "repetitive and unintelligible".

-2010 lawsuit

 On April 12, 2010, 23-year-old Kayden Nguyen filed a lawsuit against Seagal in a Los Angeles County Superior Court, requesting more than one million dollars in damages.
 In her suit, Nguyen alleged Seagal engaged in sexual harassment, the illegal trafficking of females for sex, failure to prevent sexual harassment, and wrongful termination.
 Seagal denied the allegations, but his reality show Steven Seagal: Lawman was suspended while his attorneys resolved the case.
 On July 14, 2010, three months after Nguyen filed her suit, she withdrew her claim without explanation.

-2011 lawsuit

 On August 30, 2011, Jesus Sanchez Llovera filed a lawsuit against Seagal over his part in a Maricopa county police raid with heavy weapons (notably including an army surplus tank) of Llovera's residence for suspicion of cockfighting.
 The incident was taped for Seagal's A&E reality show Steven Seagal: Lawman.
 Llovera was seeking $100,000 for damages caused during the raid and a letter of apology from Seagal to Llovera's children for the death of their family pet.
 Llovera claimed that his 11-month-old puppy was shot and killed during the raid.
 Llovera failed to file court-ordered paperwork after his attorney withdrew from the case and the lawsuit was dismissed in January 2013.

-2017 allegations

 In 2017, actress Portia de Rossi accused Seagal of sexually harassing her during a movie audition.
 De Rossi alleged that during an audition in Seagal's office, he told her "how important it was to have chemistry off-screen" before unzipping his pants.
 On an April 18 appearance on Jimmy Kimmel Live!, Katherine Heigl alleged on the final day of shooting for Under Siege 2 that Seagal told her that he had girlfriends the same age as the 16-year-old Heigl.
 Kimmel responded by displaying a photo from the film's promotional tour showing Seagal's hand on Heigl's chest while they posed for a photo.

 On November 9, 2017, Dutch model Faviola Dadis posted a statement on her Instagram account stating that she also had been sexually assaulted by Seagal years earlier.